 WELCOME TO THE PARISH OF BONBY, NORTH LINCOLNSHIRE

-Bonby Parish Council currently has five parish councillors and at full capacity should have eight.
+Bonby Parish Council currently has six parish councillors and at full capacity should have eight.
 All councillors serve a four year term.
 As a general rule the Parish Council meets on the first Monday of every month (except for August and January) at 7pm in the village hall.
 Very rarely this may be changed to another Monday in the month.
 The Parish Council also holds the Annual Parish Meeting and the Annual Parish Council Meeting in May, usually prior to the May council meeting.
 Occasionally there may be Extraordinary Meetings held in addition to the scheduled meetings.

 Agendas and minutes are posted in the two noticeboards in the village – near the Post Office on Main Street and in the north of the village near to the junction of Carr Lane, also on Main Street.
 They will also be posted on this website.
 Anyone is welcome to attend Parish Council meetings.
 There is opportunity for members of the public to speak at the beginning of each meeting.
 The Ward Councillors are also invited to attend.
 Members of the public are also welcome to contact the Clerk and raise any concerns or suggestions they may wish the Parish Council to be alerted to or discuss if unable to attend the meeting.